-Note: The information presented here is an abbreviated version of our formal General Information for Tours to Panama.
+Note: The information presented here is an abbreviated version of our formal General Information for this tour.
 Its purpose is solely to give readers a sense of what might be involved if they took this tour.
 Although we do our best to make sure what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.

 Anyone coming directly from a country where Yellow Fever is endemic must show proof of a current vaccination.

 On our day at Altos de Maria (on the lodge extension) is at 6,500 ft.
-We’lll be walking on steep paved roads at times.
+We’ll be walking on steep paved roads at times.
 The van will be nearby and we’ll try to walk mostly downhill.

 HEALTH: The Centers for Disease Control and Prevention (CDC) recommends that all travelers be up to date on routine vaccinations.
 These include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.

 They further recommend that most travelers have protection against Hepatitis A and Typhoid.

 Please contact your doctor well in advance of your tour’s departure as some medications must be initiated weeks before the period of possible exposure.

 The most current information about travelers’ health recommendations for Panama can be found on the CDC’s Travel Health website at http://wwwnc.cdc.gov/travel/destinations/traveler/none/panama .